-Choice A is incorrect; it displays the y-value of the y-intercept of the graph (0, 16) as a constant.
+Choice A is incorrect; it is in standard form, displaying the y-value of the y-intercept of the graph (0, 16) as a constant.

 Choice B is incorrect; it displays the y-value of the y-intercept of the graph (0, 16) as a constant.